21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 Here are 21 things every newlywed husband needs to know

-1. Her issues are not a reflection of who you are
+1. Her ups and downs are not always a reflection of who you are

 2. You don’t have to be a perfect man to be a great husband

-A newlywed wife is not looking for perfection from her husband (most of the time anyways haha) She’s looking for his presence.
+A healthy newlywed wife is not looking for perfection from her husband.
+She’s looking for his healthy presence.
 Your presence.

-You will be tempted to board up and lock the gates of your heart when you fall short or don’t know what to do.
-Fight the urge, let her in.
+Due to how society socializes men, you might be tempted to board up and lock the gates of your heart when you fall short or don’t know what to do.
+Fight the urge and learn how to be a safe, healthy man.
+Let her in.

-Ultimately that is what God expects and what your marriage needs.
+Ultimately that is what God expects and what you need.

 4. Don’t escape growth pains

-Being a healthy married man is harder, on some days.
+Being a healthy married man is hard on some days.

 When it gets hard, you might be tempted to make a beeline for the “tried and true” thing – the predictable, controllable thing that feeds your soul.